OrHavraPerry/NanyCam/README.md

 # What will it do?
-using cammera, NanyCam will Investigate the data and warn you for faults the data will be sent to server witch is acssesible from everywhere
+using cammera, NanyCam will Investigate the data and warn you for faults.

+the data will be sent to server witch is acssesible from everywhere

 # The Goal